cltk/cltk/README.md

 Citation
 --------

 Each major release of the CLTK is given a [DOI](http://en.wikipedia.org/wiki/Digital_object_identifier), a unique identity for digital documents.
-This DOI ought to be included in your citation, as this will allow your readers to reproduce your scholarship should the CLTK's API or codebase change.
+This DOI ought to be included in your citation, as it will allow your readers to reproduce your scholarship should the CLTK's API or codebase change.

-To find the citation for the current CLTK, follow the link of the blue `DOI` button in the repository's home (`README.md`).
+To find the citation of the current CLTK, follow the link of the blue `DOI` button in the repository's home (`README.md`).
 In the following page, find 'Share Cite as' and generate the type of citation you would like (e.g., `chicago-author-date`, `mla`, etc.).
 For example, here is the appropriate citation for version 0.0.1.7:
 ```
 Kyle P. Johnson et al..
 (2015). cltk: v0.0.1.7.
 Zenodo.
 10.5281/zenodo.15442
 ```